techpines/express.io/examples/README.md

 ## Using Sessions

 Sessions are setup as you would normally do with express!
 Nothing different.
-When you start making socket.io requests then you will have access to the express session.
+When you start making io requests, you will have access to the express session.
 Use it to store user data, or for authentication, whatever.

-Note that you need to save the session explicitly for socket.io requests, because there is no guarantee of a response, unlike a noraml http request.
+__Note__: You need to save the session explicitly for io requests, because there is no guarantee of a response, unlike a normal http request.

 ```js
 express = require('express.io')